 The success of the Company is highly dependent on its ability to obtain qualified candidates.
-Prospective employment candidates are recruited through telephone contact by the Company's employment consultants, through postings on the Internet, and through classified newspaper advertising.
+Prospective employment candidates are generally recruited through telephone contact by the Company's employment consultants or through postings on the Internet.
 For Internet postings, the Company maintains its own web page at www.generalemployment.com and uses other Internet job posting bulletin board services.
 The Company uses a computer program to track applicants' skills and match them with job openings.
+The

-The Company screens and interviews applicants who are presented to its clients.
+Company screens and interviews applicants who are presented to its clients.